munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 ![Agent Selector System Diagram](_images/ai-agents-at-scale-agent-selection.png)

 #### Workflow Summary
 User Query → Alias Mapping → Semantic Search (Azure AI Search) → Agent Scoring & Filtering → Orchestrator (Select & Invoke Agent)

-User submits a query along with registered device IDs.
+1. User submits a query along with registered device IDs.

-Query goes through alias mapping to get normalized query.
+2. Query goes through alias mapping to get a normalized query.

-Normalized query is sent to Azure AI Search (semantic cache) to find top matching agent utterances.
+3. Normalized query is sent to Azure AI Search (semantic cache) to find top matching agent utterances.

-Each agent is assigned the highest similarity score based on vector similarity scores of normalized query with utterances in semantic cache.
+4. Each agent is assigned the highest similarity score based on vector similarity scores of the normalized query with utterances in the semantic cache.

-Agents with scores above predefined thresholds are shortlisted.
+5. Agents with scores above predefined thresholds are shortlisted.

-Candidate agents are intersected with the user’s registered device agents.
+6. Candidate agents are intersected with the user’s registered device agents.

-Duplicate agents are removed; each agent is assigned its highest score.
+7. Duplicate agents are removed; each agent is assigned its highest score.

-If only one agent remains and its score is above the confidence threshold, it is selected; otherwise, SupervisorAgent is added.
+8. If only one agent remains and its score is above the confidence threshold, it is selected; otherwise, SupervisorAgent is added.

-Agents from previous turn are added from chat history.
+9. Agents from the previous turn are added from chat history.

-Final agent list is sent to the Orchestrator.
+10. Final agent list is sent to the Orchestrator.

-Orchestrator invokes the single agent directly, or uses LLM to select if multiple agents are available to it.
+11. Orchestrator invokes the single agent directly, or uses an LLM to select if multiple agents are available.
 #### Evaluation criteria

 ### Orchestration